elkhorn-heavy/walkthroughs/overthewire/bandit/level_13.md

 ...SNIP...
 ```

-That certainly does look like a hexdump.
-Hexdumps are one way to convert a
+That oes look like a hexdump.
+Hexdumps are one way to convert a binary file into
-binary file into something that is _a little_ more readable for humans.
+something that is _a little_ more readable for humans.

 Now to create a temporary working directory, as recommended in the challenge
 description.
 The `mktemp` command will create a temporary file, or with the `-d`